Sowerby Bridge Masterplan

 I've seen a plan to open to traffic the top end of Tower Hill, near St Paul's Methodist church.
 Is this part of the master plan or another plan?
 If another plan can you point me in the right direction please?
 Thanks

-sj asked over 5 years ago
+sj asked about 6 years ago

 This is part of the Corridor Improvement Programme (CIP) which we are looking at in more detail over the next year.
 The public engagement period for the CIP ended on the 28th September, however the plans are still available to view online https://www.yourvoice.westyorks-ca.gov.uk/ccip